cfr42/nfssext/cfr-lm/README.md

 at all is that it contains an index of the code.
 All such indexes are automatically generated with all the usual limitations consequent on that and this one is no exception.
 It is, however, arguably better than no index at all.

+As noted above, cfr-lm-tables.pdf is automatically generated.
+Please see fontscripts.

 # Code Repositories